AdrianaBroadnax/ReadMeGenerator/generatedREADME.md

-# ReadMeGenerator
+# weight loss journey

-It's a generator that makes readme
+a calender log for weight loss progression

 ## Installation

-apple store
+apple store or play store

 ## Usage

-to help guide me thru projects
+to keep track on weight loss journey

 ## Contribution

-by completing each task
+by inputing the data needed to stay on track

 ## Testing